cs5450/cs5450.github.io/labs/lab01.md

 </div>
 <strong>Note:</strong> One of the cool features of the GitHub UI is linking your contributions to your <a href="https://github.com/blog/1360-introducing-contributions">GitHub profile</a>.
 For that to work, you <em><strong>MUST</strong></em> register and verify your git <code>user.email</code> in the <a href="https://github.com/settings/emails">GitHub Email Settings</a>.
 (Hint: you can have multiple emails registered with GitHub and you could control which ones are public and/or private).
 <h5 id="toc_10">Git CLI Interface</h5>
 By default, git does not color its output.
-Pretty printing git messages makes it easy read the output and take proper actions.
+Pretty printing git messages makes it easy to read the output and take proper actions.
 You can enable colors for interactive use of git by:
 <div class="highlight">
 <pre><span class="c"># Let's get pretty colored output!</span>
 git config --global color.ui auto